-- Our Customer Relations Department is dedicated to addressing customer comments and unresolved concerns.
+- Our Passenger Relations Department is dedicated to addressing customer comments and unresolved concerns.
 Resolving customer complaints are important to us.
 When submitting a comment or complaint, expect the following response

-- Acknowledgement within 24 hours of receiving the claim
+- Acknowledgment within 24 hours of receiving the claim

-- Within 45 days after initial receipt we will bring the customer complaint to a resolution unless an exception is made.
+- Within 60 days after initial receipt, we will bring the passenger complaint to a resolution unless an exception is made.

 - Depending on the situation and extent of the research and investigation of a request, a resolution can take longer, passengers will be notified of extensions as they are needed

 - Customer Relations Department can be reached at the following mailing address: 150 Avenida José Santana, 2nd Floor, Carolina, PR 00979;

 This Contract of Carriage are governed by and are to be interpreted in accordance with the laws of the Commonwealth of Puerto Rico

 5.6 – DEFINITIONS